cullenjett/quickbase_record/README.md

 # QuickbaseRecord

-QuickbaseRecord is an ActiveRecord-style ORM for using the Intuit QuickBase platform as a database.
+QuickbaseRecord is an ActiveRecord-style ORM for using the Intuit QuickBase platform as a database for Ruby or Ruby on Rails applications.

 ## Installation